 In addition to cost-saving incentives, adding a new solar system could potentially cost much less than your original system.
 According to a 2018 NREL study, the cost of going solar is less than half of what it was in 2010.
 The average residential solar system costs 63% less to install in 2018 than in 2010, and commercial systems cost 66% less.

-How Will You Expand the Solar System
+How to Expand an Existing Solar System

 You have a few different options as far as how you go about increasing the amount of solar energy your property produces.
 The best is, of course, based on your situation and your goals.
 Our goal for this section is to help you identify which option is the best for you.
-But that’s hard to do in a blog post, so feel free to contact us for a consultation!

 Install Your Additional Panels as a New System